ravipatelctf/ravipatelctf/README.md

-# 👋 Hi, I'm Ravi Patel
+# 👋 Hi, I'm Ravi
 Welcome to my GitHub profile!
-I'm mostly involved in JavaScript development.
+I'm mostly involved in development of CRUD webapps using JavaScript and Python

 ---